Baaarbz/sports-elo/README.md

 > this option

 > **Option B**:
-> <br/>Use the same approach as before but the $K$ multiplier will be divided by the number of drivers in the team.
+> <br/>Use the same approach as before but the $K$ multiplier will be divided by the number of cars racing in the team.

 <br/>